mohamed-salah/phonegap-print-plugin/README.md

-PrintPlugin_GoogleCloud plugin for Cordova / PhoneGap
+Print plugin for Cordova / PhoneGap
 ======================================================

 This Plugin is inspired from [phonegap-print-plugins](https://github.com/collinforrester/PhonegapPrintPlugin) plugin and